-- Protecting children and other vulnerable persons from being harmed or exploited by gambling. - 9.16 Apart from one or two limited exceptions, the intention of the Act is that children and young persons should not be allowed to gamble and should therefore be prevented from entering gambling premises which are 'adult-only' environments. - 9.17 In practice, steps will generally be taken to prevent children from taking part in, or being in close proximity to gambling.
-There may also be restrictions on advertising so that gambling products are not aimed at children or advertised in such a way that makes them particularly attractive to children. - 9.18 The licensing authority will not normally grant a premises licence for premises which are located close to schools. - 9.19 When considering whether to grant a premises licence or permit, the licensing authority will consider whether any measures are necessary to protect children, such as the supervision of entrances, the segregation of gambling from areas frequented by children and the supervision of gaming machines in non-adult gambling specific premises, such as pubs, clubs, betting tracks etc. - 9.20 The Act does not define the term "vulnerable persons" but the licensing authority considers that this will include people who gamble more than they want to, people who gamble beyond their means, and people who may not be able to make informed or balanced decisions about gambling, perhaps due to a learning disability, mental health problem or the effects of alcohol or drugs. - 9.21 Licence Holders will be expected to make information publicly available about organisations that can provide advice and support, both in relation to gambling itself and to debt e.g. GamCare, Gamblers Anonymous, Gordon House Association, National Debt line, local Citizens Advice Bureaux and independent advice agencies. - 9.22 The Council is aware of the general concern surrounding betting machines that permit high volumes of betting activity by individuals, for example Fixed Odds Betting Terminals (FOBTs).
-Applicants should consider where such betting machines are located and monitor use to ensure excessive gambling does not take place.
+- 9.16 Apart from one or two limited exceptions, the intention of the Act is that children and young persons should not be allowed to gamble and should therefore be prevented from entering gambling premises which are 'adult-only' environments. - 9.17 In practice, steps will generally be taken to prevent children from taking part in, or being in close proximity to gambling.
+There may also be restrictions on advertising so that gambling products are not aimed at children or advertised in such a way that makes them particularly attractive to children. - 9.18 It is the licensing view that premises should not normally be licensed which are close to schools, playgrounds, or other educational establishments such as museums.
+However, any such policy does not preclude any application being made and each application will be decided on its own merits with the onus upon the applicant showing how the concerns may be overcome. - 9.19 When considering whether to grant a premises licence or permit, the Licensing Authority will consider whether any measures are necessary to protect children, such as the supervision of entrances, the segregation of gambling from areas frequented by children and the supervision of gaming machines in non-adult gambling specific premises, such as pubs, clubs, betting tracks etc. - 9.20 The Act does not define the term "vulnerable persons" but the Licensing Authority considers that this will include people who gamble more than they want to, people who gamble beyond their means, and people who may not be able to make informed or balanced decisions about gambling, perhaps due to a learning disability, mental health problem or the effects of alcohol or drugs. - 9.21 Licence holders will be expected to make information publicly available about organisations that can provide advice and support, both in relation to gambling itself and to debt e.g. GamCare, Gamblers Anonymous, Gordon House Association, National Debt line, local Citizens Advice Bureaux and independent advice agencies.

-9.A Risk Assessments/Area Profiles
+10. Risk Assessments/Area Profiles

-9A.1 The Licensing Authority expects applicants for new licences or variations to prepare a risk assessment for their business which takes into account the nature and characteristics of the locality in which they are situated.
-To assist applicants, the Council is preparing local area profiles and these will be included following the next review of this Statement of Licensing Principles.
-The Council will request sight of the risk assessment as part of the application process, and will consider both the adequacy of the risk assessment and the
+- 10.1 The Licensing Authority expects applicants for new licences or variations to prepare a risk assessment for their business which takes into account the nature and characteristics of the locality in which they are situated.
+To assist applicants, the Council has prepared local area profiles, See appendix 4.
+The Council will request sight of the risk assessment as part of the application process, and will consider both the adequacy of the risk assessment and the control measures identified and determine whether or not it is proportionate to incorporate the control measures as conditions on the licence. - 10.2 Licensees must review (and update as necessary) their local risk assessments to take account of significant changes in local circumstances, including those identified in this Statement of Licensing Principles and when there are significant changes at a licensee's premises that may affect their mitigation of local risks.

-- control measures identified and determine whether or not it is proportionate to incorporate the control measures as conditions on the licence. - 9A.2 Licensees must review (and update as necessary) their local risk assessments to take account of significant changes in local circumstances, including those identified in this Statement of Licensing Principles and when there are significant changes at a licensee's premises that may affect their mitigation of local risks. - 9A.3 The Licensing Authority expects all licences to have policies, procedures and adequate control measures in place to mitigate all risks identified during the risk assessment/review process.
+10.3 The Licensing Authority expects all licences to have policies, procedures and adequate control measures in place to mitigate all risks identified during the risk assessment/review process.

-10 Licence Conditions
+11 Licence Conditions